kwamelaryea/kwame-site/content/pages/index.md

       Our approach is simple: the limits are no longer defined by what you can build but by how effectively you capture global imagination and cultural trends.
-As your trusted R\&D lab, we stay at the forefront of emerging technologies, experimenting with cutting-edge solutions to ensure your brand leads the way.
+As your trusted research consultants, we stay at the forefront of emerging technologies, experimenting with cutting-edge solutions to help ensure your brand leads the way.
     actions:
       - label: Book Now
         altText: Book a Consultation With Us